 Take serious action when needed.

-Finally, keep an open mind going forward and give your child the encouragement they need.
+Finally, keep an open mind in the future and give your child the encouragement they need.
 Talk to your child about their fears and be understanding.
 Hear them out!
-If the problem persists and becomes debilitating for your child for an extended period of time be sure to contact a medical professional.
+If the problem persists and becomes debilitating for your child for an extended period, be sure to contact a medical professional.

 – Sincere Mommy